thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Click on the "pencil" icon of the "Office sensors list" widget to enter its editing mode;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-3-pe.png
-        title: 'Add the columns for the following data keys: "temperature", "humidity", "co2", "powerConsumption", and "waterConsumption";'
+        title: 'Add the columns for the following data keys: "temperature", "humidity", "co2", "powerConsumption", and "waterConsumption".
+Then, apply the changes to the widget;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-4-pe.png
+        title: 'Now the table displays the devices&#39; telemetry.'

+customize-office-sensors-list-widget-2:
+    0:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-5-pe.png
+        title: 'Re-enter the edit mode of the "Office sensors list" widget by clicking the pencil icon;'
+    1:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-6-pe.png
         title: 'Add another column: name it "telemetryValue", and click the "Time series" icon to add a new key;'
-    4:
+    2:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-5-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-7-pe.png
-        title: 'Rename the labels for the keys "label" and "telemetryValue" to "Device name" and "Telemetry value," respectively.
+        title: 'Rename the labels for the keys "Name" and "telemetryValue" to "Device name" and "Telemetry value," respectively.
 Next, click the "gear" icon next to the "telemetryValue" row to open its settings;'
-    5:
+    3:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-6-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-8-pe.png
         title: 'Turn on the "Use cell content function" option.
 Insert the function from the documentation into the corresponding field.
 This function will combine several telemetry columns into one for a single device.
 Then click "Save";'
-    6:
+    4:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-7-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-9-pe.png
         title: 'Now we need to hide the unnecessary columns such as "temperature", "humidity", "co2", "powerConsumption", and "waterConsumption".
 Click the "gear" icon next to the "temperature" to open its settings;'
-    7:
+    5:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-8-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-10-pe.png
         title: 'Select "Hidden" in the "Default column visibility" menu.
 Click "Save" to apply the changes for this column;'
-    8:
+    6:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-9-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-11-pe.png
         title: 'Repeat the steps described above for the columns "humidity", "co2", "powerConsumption", and "waterConsumption".
-Ensure that only the columns "Device name" and "Telemetry value" remain visible.
-Save changes;'
+Ensure that only the columns "Device name" and "Telemetry value" remain visible;'
-    9:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-10-pe.png
-        title: 'Apply all changes by clicking the "Save" button in the upper-right corner of the dashboard.'

-customize-office-sensors-list-widget-2:
+customize-office-sensors-list-widget-3:
     0:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-11-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-12-pe.png
-        title: 'For Office A, the widget displays a list of devices with their respective telemetry values;'
+        title: 'Click the "pencil" icon of the "powerConsumption" key;'
     1:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-13-pe.png
+        title: 'Select the "Sum" as the aggregation function, and click "Save";'
+    2:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-14-pe.png
+        title: 'Also, set "Sum" as the aggregation function for the telemetry key "waterConsumption".
+Remove the automatically added prefixes from the keys label "powerConsumption" and "waterConsumption" after selecting aggregation;'
+    3:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-15-pe.png
+        title: 'Scroll up to locate the time window settings.
+Use the dashboard&#39;s time window and apply the changes to the widget;'
+    4:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-16-pe.png
+        title: 'Save changes to the dashboard.'
+    5:
+      image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-17-pe.png
+      title: 'Now, in the "Office sensors list" widget, the telemetry for the Indoor Air Quality Sensor is displayed in a single column.'

+time-window-configuration-1:
+    0:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-1-pe.png
+        title: 'Enter dashboard editing mode;'
+    1:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-2-pe.png
+        title: 'Click the "Edit time window" icon on the toolbar and then click the "gear" icon to open the time window settings;'
+    2:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-3-pe.png
+        title: 'A new settings window will open.
+Start with the "Realtime" tab.
+Hide interval selection parameter on the "Last" tab;'
+    3:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-4-pe.png
+        title: 'On the "Relative" tab, click the "pencil" icon in the interval settings row;'
+    4:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-5-pe.png
+        title: 'Adjust the grouping interval list: select "Current day," "Current week" (Sun-Sat), "Current week" (Mon-Sun), and "Current month."
+Set the grouping interval to "1 hour".
+Click "Apply";'

+time-window-configuration-2:
+    0:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-6-pe.png
+        title: 'Hide the "Last: interval from users.'
+    1:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-7-pe.png
+        title: 'Also, hide the fixed interval from users;'
+    2:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-8-pe.png
+        title: 'For the "Relative" tab, leave the default settings.
+Set "Sum" as the aggregation method and hide the change of this parameter from users;'
+    3:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-9-pe.png
+        title: 'Set the grouping interval to "1 hour" and hide the change of this parameter.
+Click "Apply";'
+    4:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-10-pe.png
+        title: 'Click "Update" to apply the new time window settings to the dashboard;'
+    5:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-11-pe.png
+        title: 'Save the dashboard;'
+    6:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/customize-office-sensors-list-widget-12-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-12-pe.png
-        title: 'For Office B, the widget similarly shows a list of devices along with their telemetry values.'
+        title: 'As you can see, telemetry for the Energy Meter and Water Flow Meter devices is now displayed in the "Office Sensors List" widget.
+These are the total energy and water consumption of the office for the selected period, which in our case is the current day.'

 adding-devices-states-1:
     0: